 In research presented to the American Orthopaedic Society for Sports Medicine in 2018, study authors analyzing a databank of approximately 5,000 surgical records found that patients who received steroid injections within the six months prior to rotator cuff surgery were more likely to need additional surgery within three years, compared with patients who had not received steroid injections.

 A study published in April in the Journal of Bone and Joint Surgery looked at the rate of surgical site infection for patients who had rotator cuff surgery.
 The study examined data from 60,000 patients who had undergone arthroscopic surgery between the years 2007 and 2016.

 Researchers found that the risk of surgical site infection was markedly greater for patients who had received a steroid injection during the month prior to their rotator cuff surgery.
 Corticosteroid injections received at other times during the year prior to their surgery did not appear to boost risk of a surgical infection, compared with patients who did not receive injections.

 When thinking about shoulder surgery, talk to an experienced physician about your options—and best practices in scheduling your surgery if steroid injections are part of your treatment plan.

 Respected Medical Negligence Attorneys Help You

-With more than 30 years of successful experience obtaining more than one billion dollars for our clients, Schochor and Staton, P.A. is dedicated to helping those personally injured through surgical errors.
+With more than 30 years of successful experience obtaining more than one billion dollars for our clients, Schochor, Staton, Goldberg, and Cardea, P.A. is dedicated to helping those personally injured through surgical errors.
 Call 410-234-1000 or contact us to set up a free consultation to discuss your case.